 See Frank Andrews, HD 182.
 1991.
 These ‘Curry’ and ‘Curry’s’ records illustrate a largely forgotten aspect of the early British Gramophone Trade: viz., the ‘Gramophone and Bicycle Shop’.
 They made excellent partners, for both trades were very seasonable.
 Those who could afford to do so, purchased bicycles in the summer, and phonographs, gramophones and records in the winter months; especially when the price of the machines and discs crashed after about 1910, progressively to 1914.
 Curry’s was probably the first ‘chain’ of these shops; they already had ‘Depots in Many Towns’ as early as 1910, when the first series of discs above, drawn from Edison Bell ‘Bell Disc’ appeared.
 The first yellow label issues are derived from Guardsman.
 The last two discs date from about 1924, and the first bears a Grammavox master dating from about October 1913.
 And the rest is history.
 A century later, the nationwide chain of Curry’s Discount Warehouses stand in the forefront, everywhere!
 “The U.K.’s Foremost Electrical Retailer” is their byline.
 There was evidently money – lots of it – to be made from bicycles and records, as long as you managed the business well.
 Later they had other labels, called Portland and Westport.
 They seem to have abandoned records by about 1930; but that is beyond the scope of these pages.

-This is manifestly a ‘sister label’ of Adelphi, having the same label design, though the brand name is printed in the plain violet of the rest of the design, instead of gold metallic ink like Adelphi.
-They were pressed at Hayes by ‘Vocalion’, probably in 1924-25.
-Dr. Rainer Lotz kindly contributed this image.
+This is manifestly a ‘sister label’ of Adelphi, having the same label design.
+They were pressed at Hayes by ‘Vocalion’, probably in 1924.
+Dr. Rainer Lotz kindly contributed the first image, 861.
 The control number G-477 helps us to identify it as a British ACO recording of late 1923, apparently unissued on ACO, though it did appear on Guardsman 1425, and quite possibly other related labels.
 The master number is C-6101.
 In short, we know quite a lot about the manufacturer of the disc, and the material it bears.
-What we don’t know, is to whom they were supplied for retailing.
+What we don’t know for certain, is who retailed them.
 The prime suspect must be Cymot Ltd., of Cape Town, South Africa.
 Cymot Ltd. was incorporated on August 10, 1922, to acquire the business carried on by the CYcle and MOTor Trade Supply Co., which had commenced business twenty years earlier.
-The company, now based in Namibia, still flourishes, so we wrote to them but received no reply.
-Cymot is also a surname, albeit a rare one.
-Thus, for the present, we stick to our original hypothesis that this was a British product, manufactured for Cymot Ltd., in South Africa.
+Recently (2017) Steve Paget found a Cymot, 623 above, in South Africa, so it’s virtually certain that this was a British product, manufactured for Cymot Ltd. The only disquieting thing, is the catalogue numbers.
+Where did they start?
+623 to 861 implies, at the least, two hundred and thirty-eight issues.
+Again we ask: where have they all gone?